PRECISE-AD Study:Trying a new treatment for Early Alzheimer's disease

 Advancing precision medicine in early Alzheimer's disease

 The PRECISE-AD study is testing a new IV treatment called PMN310 in people with early Alzheimer's.
 It looks at whether the drug is safe, well-tolerated, how it works in the body, and whether it might help slow the disease by targeting amyloid-beta.
+PMN310 is investigational and not yet approved by the FDA.

 Study-related care and support